 2022 Hyundai Palisade vs Subaru Ascent

-All five Ascent trims run on the same type of engine.
-It's a 2.4-liter version that has four cylinders and a turbocharger.
+All five Ascent trims run on the same type of engine having a 2.4-liter version that has four cylinders and a turbocharger.
 The engine is capable of making 260 horsepower and 277 pound-feet of torque, which is a solid amount.
-It's paired with a Lineartronic continuously variable transmission that comes with an eight-speed manual mode and paddle shifters, in case a driver wants to exercise more control.
+It's also paired with a Lineartronic continuously variable transmission that comes with an eight-speed manual mode and paddle shifters, in case a driver wants to exercise more control.

 The entry-level Ascent has a towing capacity of 2,000 pounds.
 All of the others in the lineup, when properly equipped, can haul up to 5,000 pounds.
 This gives people much more flexibility in terms of what they bring with them on their trips.
 Trailer Stability Assist is standard, too.
 It's able to sense when the trailer seems unstable, and if so, it can apply braking pressure to specific wheels in order to get things under control again.

-Hill Descent Control is another included component on every Ascent.
-It can be useful when the SUV is making its way down steep hills.
-In this case, it's very easy to pick up unwanted speed, and this program can limit acceleration and make it so that the driver doesn't have to ride the brakes so much.
+Hill Descent Control is another included component on every Ascent which can be very handy when the SUV is making its way down steep hills.
+It is very easy to pick up unwanted speed in this situation, and this program can limit acceleration and make it so that the driver does not have to ride the brakes as much.

 Like the Ascent, the Hyundai has Downhill Brake Control to limit its speed, but this is only found on all-wheel-drive Palisades.
-Regardless of drivetrain, the Palisade has Hillstart Assist Control, a program that can hold pressure on the brakes while the driver gets ready to move forward.
+Regardless of the drivetrain, the Palisade has Hillstart Assist Control, a program that can hold pressure on the brakes while the driver gets ready to move forward.
 In addition, the Hyundai SUV has Trailer Sway Control.
-Towing capacity is 5,000 pounds, matching what the Ascent is capable of.
+Towing capacity is 5,000 pounds, which is comparable to the Ascent.

 Before moving on to other areas of discussion, here's a quick note about fuel efficiency.
 The Palisade can earn up to 19/26 (city/highway) miles per gallon with front-wheel drive and 19/24 miles per gallon with all-wheel drive.
 Lower trims of the Ascent earn 21/27 miles per gallon, and the upper half of the lineup achieves 20/26 miles per gallon.
-Neither vehicle is particularly impressive in this regard, though the Ascent does a slightly better job of conserving fuel.
+Neither vehicle is particularly impressive in this regard, though the Ascent is slightly more fuel efficient.